 AVAs may work with providers/centres to develop common guidance or standard paperwork for providing information about assessment, assignment requirements, feedback and records of assessment outcomes.

 7 Further information

-Full details of the Access to HE Grading Scheme, and all associated guidance documents for AVAs, course providers and HE admissions staff, are available on the Access to HE website.
+Full details of the Access to HE Grading Scheme, and all associated guidance documents for AVAs, course providers/centres and HE admissions staff, are available on the QAA website.